Updated by: Bennett Bier

 Decide before purchasing how long you would you like your life coverage to last.

 Not all companies offer all lengths, but typical lengths include, 10, 15, 20, 25, and 30-year policies.
+Some carries have even started offering 35 or 40 year term life policies.
 The longer the term length the higher the cost.

 To decide how long you need coverage, consider your financial situation.
 If you have young kids, and your spouse doesn’t work, for example, you may want to purchase a 20-year policy.
 With this policy, your family is covered until your kids are in their 20’s and able to provide for themselves.